MicrosoftDocs/azure-devops-docs/docs/artifacts/reference/limits.md

 ---
-title: Size and count limits in Azure Artifacts
+title: Size and count limits
-description: Package count and size limits in Azure Artifacts ms.technology: devops-artifacts ms.topic: conceptual ms.date: 08/20/2021
+description: Package count and size limits in Azure Artifacts ms.technology: devops-artifacts ms.topic: conceptual ms.date: 02/01/2022
 monikerRange: '>= tfs-2017'
 ---

-# Limits
+# Package sizes and count limits

-Azure Artifacts is a highly-scalable artifact service.
-In the course of everyday development, you shouldn’t need to worry about limits on size and quantity of packages you store.
-However, the service does have some architectural limits and also some limits imposed by the client tools (e.g. nuget.exe) it integrates with.
+Azure Artifacts is a highly-scalable package management solution that enables developers to create, host, and share different types of packages.
+In this article, we will cover the size and count limits that developers should be aware of when using Azure Artifacts.
+Some of these limits are imposed by the client tools that Azure Artifacts integrates with (example nuget.exe).

 ## Count limits

 * **5000 versions** per package ID; use [retention policies](../how-to/delete-and-recover-packages.md#delete-packages-automatically-with-retention-policies) to automatically clean up old versions
 * **Unlimited package IDs** per feed

 ## Size limits